Educating physicians who will excel by learning the whole-person approach to delivering superior patient care in communities they serve.

 As the first and only osteopathic medical school established in the state of North Carolina, our faculty prepare students to be lifelong learners and excellent practitioners that are holistic in their approach to patient care.Apply Now

 Our students learn in a state-of-the-art 96,500-square-foot facility known as the Leon Levine Hall of Medical Sciences.
 DO students are educated on clinical skills and simulation medicine in the SIM lab, introduced to osteopathic manipulative medicine in our OMM lab, and assigned to regional clinical sites in North Carolina.
-Additionally, there are opportunities to engage with our community health centers and serve on a medical mission.
-For further information and course descriptions please see the Academic Bulletin.
+Additionally, there are opportunities to engage with our community health centers and serve on medical missions.
+For further information, including course descriptions please see the Academic Bulletin.

-Our curriculum is designed to provide necessary skills to pursue careers in primary care or medical and surgical sub-specialties.
+The curriculum is designed to provide students necessary skills to pursue careers in primary care or medical and surgical sub-specialties.
 Osteopathic principles are integrated throughout, as well as covered in depth in the longitudinal Osteopathic Manipulative Medicine course.
-Interviewing skills, physical diagnosis, and clinical reasoning are taught in a longitudinal Clinical Skills series.
-Epidemiology, evidence-based medicine and research skills are included in Foundations of Medical Practice, while the Professional Core Competencies course addresses medical ethics, humanities, health systems, global health, and professionalism.
+Interviewing skills, physical diagnosis, and clinical reasoning are taught in the longitudinal Clinical Skills course series.
+Epidemiology, evidence-based medicine and research skills are included in the Foundations of Medical Practice course series, while the Professional Core Competencies course series addresses medical ethics, humanities, health systems, global health, and professionalism.

 Years one and two

 During years one and two the curriculum is highly integrated to provide both a strong core of biomedical principles and a robust foundation in clinical sciences including osteopathic principles, clinical skills, and professionalism.
 Content is delivered in 9-week blocks over four semesters.
-The week between blocks is time for students to have vacation, participate in medical mission trips or remediate a course when warranted.
+The week between blocks allows time for students to have a vacation or participate in medical mission trips.

 Blocks three through eight integrate basic and clinical sciences through an organ system approach, covering the clinical presentations and underlying pathophysiology of common disease states.